-(c) The number of analog situations is then reconsidered and optimized for the current level of analogy.
+(c) The number of analog situations N1 is then reconsidered and optimized for the current level of analogy.

 3. A new level of analogy can then be added, based on other variables (such as the moisture index) at chosen pressure levels and hours of the day.
-The number of analogs for the next level of analogy is initiated at a chosen value.
+The number of analogs for the next level of analogy is initiated at a chosen valueN2.
 Then, the procedure starts again from step (2) for the new level.
 The parameters calibrated on the previous analog levels are fixed and do not change.

-4. Finally, the numbers of analogs for the different levels of analogy are re-assessed.
+4. Finally, the numbers of analogs N1 & N2 for the different levels of analogy are re-assessed.
 This is done iteratively by varying the number of analogs of each level in a systematic way.